duckdb/duckdb-web/docs/guides/odbc/general.md

 #### DSN

 A DSN (_Data Source Name_) is a string that identifies a database.
 It can be a file path, URL, or a database name.
 For example:  `C:\Users\me\duckdb.db` and `DuckDB` are both valid DSNs.
-More information on DSNs can be found [here](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/choosing-a-data-source-or-driver?view=sql-server-ver16).
+More information on DSNs can be found on the ["Choosing a Data Source or Driver" page of the SQL Server documentation](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/choosing-a-data-source-or-driver?view=sql-server-ver16).

 ### Error Handling and Diagnostics